The Brabant village Oisterwijk and Operation Market-Garden

 Airfield during the war

-The most important day of the second world war perhaps was D-day on June 6, 1944.
-The Allies landed that day on the beaches of Normandy in Northern France.
+Perhaps the most important day of the Second World War was D-day on 6 June 1944.
+That day the Allies landed on the beaches of Normandy in Northern France.
 This was the turning point in the war.
-From the beginning of the landings sorties are flown from Gilze-Rijen with Ju.88 en Ju.188’s to drop sea mines in the English channel between England and France.
-These modern mines that already detonated as a ship even neared the mine were destroyed on time by the allies by the many Allied mine sweepers in the channel.
-The allies had such a dominance in the air that little of German attacks on the invasion beaches and beyond in land was noticeable.
-But the German attacks will continue until the end of June.
-In Gilze-Rijen are stationed at the end of June:
+From the beginning of the landings sorties were flown from Gilze-Rijen with Ju.88 en Ju.188’s to drop sea mines in to the English Channel between England and France.
+These modern mines already detonated as a ship even neared the mine, but they were destroyed in time by the Allies by the many Allied mine sweepers in the channel.
+The Allies had such a dominance in the air that little was noticeable of German attacks on the invasion beaches ore in land.
+But German attacks would nevertheless continue until the end of June.
+By that time at Gilze-Rijen were stationed;

 KG2/Staf. with 4 Ju.188’s